 Reasons for the study

 The prevention and management of workplace disability is a significant challenge for paramedic services, especially when it involves post-traumatic stress injury (PTSI).
-The effects of PTSI goes beyond paramedics and workplaces, often significantly affecting members of paramedics' families and communities, as well.
+PTSI is a non-clinical term that encompasses a range of mental health injuries, including some operational stress injuries, clinically diagnosed post-traumatic stress disorder (PTSD), anxiety and depression.
+The effects of PTSI go beyond paramedics and workplaces, often significantly affecting members of paramedics' families and communities, as well.

 Designed to address several recommendations from a House of Commons discussion in October 2016 on supporting public safety officers, this project will develop, promote and disseminate a Canadian standard and related tools on work disability prevention in paramedic services, The standard and tools will be designed to prevent and manage work disability associated with PTSI among paramedics, prevent psychological harm from workplace exposures, and build the capacity of paramedic services to address the psychological health and well-being of paramedics.

 Objectives of the study